2600hz/kazoo-php-sdk/docs/CallflowBuilder/index.md

 ```

 The node builders require you to pass the entity ID for the node, so that the builder can attach the correct ID.
-The entity ID can be obtained after creation by running $entity->getId(); Using the User ID, create a user callflow node
+The entity ID can be obtained after creation by running $entity->getId();

+###Using the User ID, create a user callflow node

 ```php
 $user_id   = $your_user->getId()
 $user_node = User();

 ```
-Using the Voicemail box ID to create a callflow
+###Using the Voicemail box ID to create a callflow node

 ```php
 $voicemail_box_id = $your_voicemail_box->getId();